nikodemus/foolang/docs/index.md

 As is normal for new languages, Foolang aspires to unrealistic goals:

 - **Excellent ergonomics.** Code should be a pleasure to write and easy to read.
-If you didn't figure it out already, this and the "batteries-included" thing are why Python is used.
 - **Competitive performance.** Programs that do not require late binding features should perform on par with -O0 compiled C++ programs.
 (After that it's a question of having a serious compiler instead of a halfway decent one.)
 - **Dynamic development.** No one wants to wait for the compiler: being able to change a single method and immediately see the effect on a running program is the way things should work.
-- **Opt-in static analysis.** While the compiler does not require you to prove your code to be correct, you can ask the compiler to prove your code.
+- **Opt-in static analysis.** The compiler does not require you to prove your code correct, but you should be able to ask the compiler to do so.

 Foolang will be open source, but is still in early development: this website mostly exists to squat on the name.